rxweb/rxweb.io/docs/angular/storage/local-storage.md

 Next step is to assign the value of the local storage
 <div component="app-code" key="local-storage-clientstorage-component"></div>

 ### Examples
 While accessing local storage you can clear, get, remove, save etc

+## Save Data
+`save()` method is used to store data in any of that browser storage i.e. local or session.

 ## Get local storage data
 `get()` method is used to retrieve any information from the storage.